ardatan/graphql-tools/docs/source/schema-directives.md

 By overriding methods like `visitObject`, a subclass of `SchemaDirectiveVisitor` expresses interest in certain schema types such as `GraphQLObjectType` (the first parameter type of `visitObject`).

-When `SchemaDirectiveVisitor.visitSchemaDirectives` is called with a `GraphQLSchema` object and a map of visitor subclasses (`{ [directiveName: string]: typeof SchemaDirectiveVisitor }`), visitor methods overridden by those subclasses will be invoked with references to any schema objects that have appropriately named directives attached to them, enabling the visitors to inspect or modify the schema.
+These method names correspond to all possible [locations](https://github.com/graphql/graphql-js/blob/a62eea88d5844a3bd9725c0f3c30950a78727f3e/src/language/directiveLocation.js#L22-L33) where a directive may be used in a schema.
+For example, the location `INPUT_FIELD_DEFINITION` is handled by `visitInputFieldDefinition`.

-For example, here is one possible implementation of the `@deprecated` directive we saw above:
+Here is one possible implementation of the `@deprecated` directive we saw above:

 ```typescript
 import { SchemaDirectiveVisitor } from "graphql-tools";